robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 **Talking Point:**

-- "The same way, google.com is just the name of it.
+- The same way, Google.com is just the name of it.
 It's not the actual address on the internet.
-It exists and is reachable, but we have to look it up."
+It exists and is reachable, but we have to look it up.

 </aside>